US forces strike Houthi sites in Yemen as Biden says allied action hasn't yet stopped ship attacks

 “We don't seek war, we don't think we are at war.
 We don't want to see a regional war,” Singh said.

-The British military is warning of a potential new attack on shipping some 160 kilometers (100 miles) off the coast of Yemen in the Gulf of Aden.
-The United Kingdom Maritime Trade Organization, which provides warnings regarding shipping across the Mideast, did not immediately elaborate.

-Separately, the U.S. and its allies have formed Operation Prosperity Guardian to protect ship traffic, and currently warships from the United States, France and the United Kingdom are patrolling the area.

-Associated Press writers Jon Gambrell contributed in Jerusalem and Tara Copp, Lolita C. Baldor and Sagar Meghani contributed to this report.
+Associated Press writers Jon Gambrell in Jerusalem, Jack Jeffrey in London, and Lolita C. Baldor and Sagar Meghani in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.